2025 Alba Party leadership election: Campaign

 The rivalry between Regan and MacAskill was described as a "rancorous contest".

 If elected Ash Regan said she intended to work with any party on a case-by-case basis.
 Kenny MacAskill ruled out any discussions with Reform UK under any circumstances.

-Regan argued Nicola Sturgeon did "massive damage to the cause of Scottish independence".
+Regan argued that former First Minister of Scotland Nicola Sturgeon, who succeeded Alex Salmond in 2014, did "massive damage to the cause of Scottish independence".
 MacAskill was considered politically closer to Salmond.

 Debates

 On 6 March 2025, MacAskill and Regan took part in a televised debate on STV hosted by Colin Mackay.
 On 6 March, an online hustings was hosted by The National.

 On 8 March, MacAskill and Regan attended a hustings in Glasgow chaired by former SNP MSP Mike MacKenzie.

 On 16 March, the final in-person hustings was held in Inverness.